BeamMP/Docs/docs/en/server/create-a-server.md

 #### Building from source

-BeamMP-Server for Linux can be officially built on Debian, Ubuntu, other Debian-derivatives, and ArchLinux.
-Other distributions are likely to work, too, but aren't officially supported.
+Other distributions in addition to the ones that already have a binary [here](https://github.com/BeamMP/BeamMP-Server/releases/latest) are likely to work too, but aren't officially supported.
 If you want to build it yourself you can do it by downloading the source on our [GitHub](https://github.com/BeamMP/BeamMP-Server), a tutorial can be found [here](https://github.com/BeamMP/BeamMP-Server#build-instructions).

 At the end, make sure to run your server once with `./BeamMP-Server` and then proceed to the next step.